 It is the policy of the State of Oregon to provide all Oregonians, regardless of race, culture or income, equal access to transportation decision-making so all Oregonians may fairly share in benefits and burdens and enjoy the same degree of protection from disproportionate adverse impacts.

-Finding: Development of the plan included an extensive public involvement effort.
+Finding: Complies as Proposed.
+Development of the plan included an extensive public involvement effort.
 Oregon City Public Works Department has presented the project to the public at a series of meetings including the Traffic Advisory Committee, Neighborhood Associations, Oregon City School District, Planning Commission and City Commission.
 Documentation produced with the corridor plan has been posted on the project website throughout the duration of the project and comments have been integrated into the final product.
-The product will be reviewed through the Legislative approval process.
+The Legislative review process provides additional opportunity for public review and comment at a series of Planning Commission and City Commission hearings.
 The improvements to the pedestrian and bicycle facilities as well as the intersection improvements and multiuse path will aid all citizens of Oregon City and any other individual(s) that travel through the corridor regardless of their race, sex, color, national origin or income level.